tedious/www.stashphp.com/index.rst

     times by lowering the cache age a random amount, thus distributing the cache hits over a period of time.

-**Hierarchal Cache**
+**Hierarchical Cache**
     Stored items can be nested, like the folders of a filesystem.
-This allows for related items to be groups together and erased when changed.
-Storing a user's basic information can be nested 'users/userId/info', allow all of the user's information to be removed quite easily.
+This allows for related items to be grouped together and erased when changed.
+Storing a user's basic information can be nested as 'users/userId/info', allowing all of the user's information to be removed quite easily.

 **Interchangeable Back Ends**